Naturalization Through Military Service

 - If stationed abroad, you may submit two properly completed FD-258 fingerprint cards and two passport-style photos taken by the military police or officials with the Department of Homeland Security, U.S. embassy, or U.S. consulate.

 - If you have questions regarding your biometrics, you can contact the Military Help Line at 877-CIS-4MIL (877-247-4645, TTY: 800-877-8339) or email@example.com.

 We will review your application and send it to a USCIS field office to schedule you for an interview.
 You can request an interview at a specific office in a cover letter attached to your application or leave the choice of location to us.

 The field office will schedule your interview to review your eligibility for naturalization and test your knowledge of English and civics.
 If we find that you are eligible for naturalization, we will inform you of the date you can take the Oath of Allegiance and become a U.S. citizen.

 You must complete and submit:

 - N-400, Application for Naturalization; and

-- N-426, Request for Certification of Military or Naval Service (The military must certify this form before you send it to USCIS unless you are separated from the military at the time you file your Form N-400.
+- N-426, Request for Certification of Military or Naval Service.
+(The military must certify this form before you send it to us unless you are separated from the military at the time you file your Form N-400.
 In that case, you may submit an uncertified Form N-426 with your DD Form 214 or NGB Form 22.)

 Posthumous Citizenship for Military Members

 Generally, individuals who served honorably in the U.S. armed forces and died as a result of injury or disease incurred while serving in an active-duty status during specified periods of military hostilities may be eligible for posthumous citizenship under section 329A of the INA.

-You must file Form N-644, Application for Posthumous Citizenship, on behalf of the deceased service member within 2 years of their death.
+You must file Form N-644, Application for Posthumous Citizenship, on behalf of the deceased service member within two years of their death.
 Upon approving the application, we will issue a Certificate of Citizenship in the name of the deceased veteran establishing posthumously that they were a U.S. citizen on the date they died.